cody-bounds/Digital-Forensics-Cookbook/SOFTWARE-TOOLS.md

 # Software-Tools

 The following is a list of software tools referenced throughout the Digital Forensics Cookbook.
-While all of these tools are free, many of the developers also provide paid pro-versions with additional features or other commercial tools that make digital forensic analysis much more efficient.
+While all of these tools are free, many of the developers also provide pro-versions with additional features or other commercial tools that make digital forensic analysis much more efficient.

 > [!TIP]
 > Hold the **CTRL** key when clicking on links to open the download in a new tab

 ---
 ### [Active@ KillDisk](https://www.killdisk.com/killdisk-freeware.htm) <sup>LSoft Technologies</sup>
 > Stoage drive sanitization